Entry requirements

 Resources required

-It is recommended that you have access to a reliable internet connection to access TAFE Queensland's online learning system Connect, and a computer with up-to-date software, including Microsoft Office, Adobe Acrobat Reader and Adobe Flash Player.
+It is recommended that you have access to a reliable internet connection to access TAFE Queensland's online learning system Connect, and a computer with up-to-date software, including Microsoft Office and Adobe Acrobat Reader.
 This equipment and software is available for use at all TAFE Queensland locations.

 Placement

-- You must complete your online NDIS Worker Screening Clearance application and nominate TAFE Queensland as you’re your employer).
-There is no cost to students and TAFE Queensland can verify you as a student.
+- You must complete your online NDIS Worker Screening Clearance application at this link - NDIS Worker Screening Unit (WSU), and nominate TAFE Queensland as your employer.
+There is no cost to students.
+TAFE Queensland will verify each student.

-- You must also complete the NDIS Worker Orientation Online Modules (4 modules/approximately 90 minutes).
-Upon completion, you will need to provide your Certificate of Completion to both TAFE Queensland and your placement provider.
+- Students must also complete the NDIS Worker Orientation Online Modules (4 modules/approximately 90 minutes in total).
+Upon completion, students will need to provide their Certificate of Completion to both TAFE Queensland and their placement provider.

-- Additionally, if you work with children on placement, you will also need a Blue Card Working with Children Check (Blue Card in Queensland).
+- If you work with children on Placement, you will also need a Blue Card Working with Children Check.
+This is called Blue Card in Queensland or you will need the equivalent if you are completing your Placement outside of Queensland.

-You can apply for both the NDIS Worker Screening Clearance and Blue Card by completing a combined application via the NDIS Worker Screening portal noted above NDIS Worker Screening Unit (WSU).
+- Please note: you can apply for both the NDIS Worker Screening Clearance and Blue Card by completing a combined application via the NDIS Worker Screening portal NDIS Worker Screening Unit (WSU).

 Please note: TAFE Queensland wishes to warn you, as a Blue Card applicant, that it is an offence for a disqualified person to sign a Blue Card application.
 For further information regarding 'disqualified' persons, please contact Blue Card Services.